baqar61/FORECASS/README.md

 # FORECASS: Forgetting-Resilient Continuous Source-Free UDA for Semantic Segmentation

 ## Abstract
-We address continual source-free unsupervised domain adaptation (C-UDA) for semantic segmentation, where a model must adapt sequentially to new target domains without access to past source data and without forgetting previous knowledge.
-We propose FORECASS, a teacher–student framework that combines (i) LoRA-based incremental adaptation, (ii) an error-map refiner trained to predict pixel-wise unreliable regions, and (iii) structure-aware consistency to stabilize predictions.
-The refiner suppresses noisy pseudo labels, improving boundary quality and reducing false positives, especially on challenging classes such as human and vehicle.
-The method preserves previously learned semantics across domains (GTA → Cityscapes → IDD → Mapillary) and limits catastrophic forgetting while improving mIoU on new domains.
-Qualitative results show sharper object boundaries, fewer hallucinated regions, and more complete segmentation of small and thin structures.
+Semantic segmentation is fundamental for autonomous driving, requiring dense scene understanding across diverse and continu- ously changing environments.
+Real-world deployment must overcome two major challenges: (1) dynamic environmental shifts due to weather, lighting, and geography, and (2) the inability to retain labeled source data for continual adaptation.
+To address these issues, we propose a novel source-free Adaptive and Forgetting-Resilient Continual Unsupervised Domain Adaptation for Semantic
+Segmentation (FORECASS).
+We introduce a teacher–student based framework, using EMA (Exponential Moving Average) updat- ing technique, to produce stable pseudo-labels during continual adaptation.
+Central to our method is a refiner-based error estimation model that predicts pixel-wise pseudo-label reliability during adaptation.
+By leveraging the error map, the model selectively fo- cuses learning on uncertain and challenging regions, playing a critical role in mitigating catastrophic forgetting.
+Complementarily, a structure-aware consistency mechanism enforces semantic coherence across views, further enhancing stability during sequential adaptation.
+Lightweight knowledge distillation is also incorporated to smooth alignment between the pseudo-label generator and the adaptation model.
+We validate our framework on the challenging continual adaptation sequence GTA → Cityscapes → IDD → Mapillary, achieving state-of-the-art results over both source-dependent and source-free baselines.